2020 Standards and Implementation Procedures for the Certificate of Clinical Competence in Audiology

 - current CCC-A certification,

-- a minimum of 9 full-time months of experiences, and
+- a minimum of 9 months of full-time clinical experience* of direct patient care after earning the CCC-A, and

 Clinical instruction and supervision within a doctoral program must:

 - be conducted for a variety of clinical training experiences (i.e., different work settings and with different populations) to validate knowledge and skills across the scope of practice in audiology;

 - include oversight of clinical and administrative activities directly related to client/patient care, including direct client/patient contact, consultation, recordkeeping, and administrative duties relevant to audiology service delivery;

 - be appropriate to the student's level of training, education, experience, and competence;

 - include direct observation, guidance, and feedback to permit the student to (a) monitor, evaluate, and improve performance and (b) develop clinical competence; and